isomerpages/moe-northviewpri/_co-curriculum/Student Affairs Committee/Student Leadership.md

 description: ""
 third_nav_title: Student Affairs Committee
 ---
-#### **Department Overview**
+#### **Overview**

-The Student Leadership Committee aims to develop every student to be a Caring Leader.
-The committee believes that leadership can be nurtured and all students have the potential to be developed as leaders.
-Every student will be equipped with the basic leadership skills to lead oneself first before leading others.
+The Student Leadership Programme in North View Primary School aims to nurture every student to be a Caring Leader.
+All students will be given the opportunities to be developed as leaders and be equipped with the basic leadership skills to lead oneself first before leading others.

-#### **Curriculum and pedagogy / Approach**
+#### **Approach**

-Our school’s student leadership development approach is "Lead Self and Lead Others".
+The School’s Student Leadership Development approach is "**Lead Self** **and Lead Others**".
 All students will undergo a whole-school leadership programme.
 This programme leverages on Form Teacher Guidance Period (FTGP) to educate and nurture our students to develop the following Social and Emotional Learning (SEL) competencies:

 ![](/images/Co%20Curriculum/Students%20Leader%20Committee/1%20Student%20Leadership%20Development%20Approach.png)